BrelLibrary/brel/docs/content/qnames/namespace-normalization.md

 When a user looks for e.g. us-gaap:Assets, he usually doesn't care if it is us-gaap's 2022 or 2023 version.
 Also, if the filing calls the prefix us-gaap1 instead of us-gaap for some contexts, then the user will have to know this and use the correct prefix.

 Namespace normalizing turns the nested namespace mappings into a flat namespace mapping.
-It also generates redirects for the prefixes.
+It also generates redirects and renames for the prefixes.
 For the example above, it would generate the following mapping:

 - us-gaap -> us-gaap-2023-01-31